primer3-org/primer3/README.txt

 temperatures.

-PRIMER_SALT_CORRECTIONS (int, default 0,
+PRIMER_SALT_CORRECTIONS (int, default 0)
-                        --> if -recommended_default, 1)

 Specifies the salt correction formula for the melting temperature calculation.

-A value of 1 directs primer3 to use the salt correction formula in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65 http://dx.doi.org/10.1073/pnas.95.4.1460]
+A value of 1 (recommended) directs primer3 to use the salt correction formula in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65 http://dx.doi.org/10.1073/pnas.95.4.1460]

 A value of 0 directs primer3 to use the the salt correction